 A staunch member of gambling’s old school, John Patrick has been active in the industry since the 1960s.
 At that time, Patrick found himself as just another penniless player on the Mississippi riverboat casinos.
-In order to work his way back from financial oblivion, Patrick took a job as a “prop” player for various casinos, playing for $10 per day in order to keep the games running and attract tourists to the tables.
+To work his way back from financial oblivion, Patrick took a job as a “prop” player for various casinos, playing for $10 per day to keep the games running and attract tourists to the tables.

 Supplementing his prop player income by washing dishes, Patrick patiently rebuilt his bankroll by exercising strict money management.
 During the 1980s, he authored several books on gambling games under his “So You Wanna Be a Gambler?” series, including titles covering “Blackjack” (1983), “Slots-Roulette” (1983), and “Baccarat” (1985).
-He also hosted “So You Wanna Be a Gambler?” a weekly television show, on Financial News Network (FNN) over the span of 10 years.
+He also hosted “So You Wanna Be a Gambler?” a weekly television show on Financial News Network (FNN) over 10 years.

-Although he does occasionally lapse into the territory of luck – such as stating that players should bet bigger when the wheel is “spinning in their favor” – Patrick spends most of the book’s 257 pages building a convincing case that the roulette’s house edge can be overcome by nothing more than fiscal discipline.
+Although he does occasionally lapse into the territory of luck – such as stating that players should bet bigger when the wheel is “spinning in their favor” – Patrick builds a convincing case that the roulette’s house edge can be overcome by fiscal discipline.
 He warns players to take note of house rules for each casino they enter, as ignorance can bleed your bankroll slowly.